James

 Introduction

-The Passage
+The passage

-v23-24.
-Rather, we are to be a people who meditate on the Word, understand the Law of God, and so apply it in our lives, receiving the blessing it contains.
+v25.
+Rather, we are to be a people who meditate on the Word, understand the law of God, understand God's manuel for life, and apply it in our lives.
+The law brings "freedom"; it is not so much a restraint, but is rather a guide to right living for a happy life.

 Submitting to the Word of God

-Our passage for study encourages us to be "doers of the Word of God, and not hearers only", AV.
+Our passage for study encourages us to be "doers of the Word of God, and not hearers only" AV.

 We face the same temptations today as were faced by the early church.
 We love to get into discussions over the Bible, but find it a lot more difficult to do what it says.
 Of course, our problem is even more complex than that.
 Theological knowledge can easily become a good work in itself.
 We can easily make theology our religion.
 It is easy to conclude that the purity of our theological knowledge somehow determines the worthiness of our faith.
-The consequence is rancorous arguments over matters of theology and our judgment of others based on the degree to which they agree with us.
+The consequence is rancorous arguments over matters of theology and a critical assessment of others based on the degree to which they agree with us.
 It is very human to assume that purity of truth rests in our own person.
-We protestants, in particular, take the claim "every man and his Bible" to absurd extremes.
+We Protestants, in particular, take the claim "every man and his Bible" to absurd extremes.
 Everyone becomes their own "prophet" and "teacher", and so truth becomes the preserve of the individual rather than the body of Christ.
 In the end, our own sectarian doctrine becomes the substance of our faith.

 We would do well to remember the words of the writer of the book of Ecclesiastes, "Of making many books there is no end, and much study wearies the body.
 Now all has been heard; here is the conclusion of the matter: Fear God and keep his commandments, for this is the whole duty of man.
 For God will bring every deed into judgment, including every hidden thing, whether it is good or evil."
 12:12-14.